-To cooperatively enhance the Minnesota River Valley as a travel destination and raise awareness of its nationally important stories to provide economic benefits and preserve the intrinsic qualities of the byway.
+To cooperatively enhance the Minnesota River Valley as a travel destination and raise awareness of its nationally important stories to provide economic benefits and preserve the intrinsic qualities of the Byway.

-The corridor management plan recognizes that there are budget and capacity constraints that affect how much of the work plan can be accomplished.
-To continue to work towards the mission of the byway, the plan suggests the formation of unique partnerships and collaborations to overcome these constraints.
-These necessary partnerships will help create a sustainable organization to the byway which will ultimately bring more resources to help preserve, maintain and enhance our 300-mile corridor for tourism development.
+The CMP recognizes that there are budget and capacity constraints that affect how much of the work plan can be accomplished.
+To continue to work towards the mission of the Byway, the plan suggests the formation of unique partnerships and collaborations to overcome these constraints.
+These necessary partnerships will help create a sustainable organization to the Byway which will ultimately bring more resources to help preserve, maintain and enhance our 300-mile Byway Corridor for tourism development.